jstin/Tosmiss-iPhone/README.md

 The server is available here (https://github.com/jstin/Tosmiss).

+## What is in this repo?

+This repo contains the iPhone Client.
+Get the server at (https://github.com/jstin/Tosmiss)!!!

 ## How to use?

 Set up the server (https://github.com/jstin/Tosmiss).
 Clone this repo (the iPhone Client), and point the server to your server!